Akaalis-code/y_compendium/Y_bigdata/Y_databricks/y_databricks_theory.md

 	- CONSTRAINTS BASED ON REGION (As of 2025May04)
 		Only One Metastore per region per account , If Exception is needed direct connection to DATABRICKS company is needed.
 		More than one WORKSPACE can be created per region

+	- Legacy Hive metastore is local to workspace before UNITY catalog (Subject to correction)
+	- The Hive metastore present inside UNITY catalog metastore is shared accross all workspaces attached to same UCMETASTORE

+	? is hive meta store catalog local to workspace
+	? does cluster being uc enabled or not have any effect on accesing data of UCMETASTORE

 ## Heirarchy of UNITY CATALOG
 	1. Account level :